vickipetrova/database_realestate/README.md

 # About this repo: Real Estate Head Office Database

 This is a database for a hypothetical Real Estate Head Office.
-It was created for an assignments for my CS162: SOftware engineering course.
+It was created for an assignments for my CS162: Software engineering course.
 The original assignment description can be found here: https://github.com/minerva-university/cs162/blob/main/assignments/4_database.md

 ## Description